Courses / DescriptionsEECS 336: Design & Analysis of Algorithms

 - This course fulfills the Interfaces breadth & Interfaces depth requirement.

 Fall: Jon Kleinberg, Éva Tardos.
 Algorithm Design.
 1st Edition, 2005, Pearson.
 ISBN-13: 978-0321295354ISBN-10: 0321295358

 Spring: T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein.
 Introduction to Algorithms.
 3rd Edition, 2009, MIT Press.

 COURSE COORDINATOR: Prof. Jason Hartline

 THE COURSE IS NOW FILLED.
 If you'd like to join the waitlist, please signup via CAESAR.
-Permissions will be granted upon discretion of Instructor Shi Li (firstname.lastname@example.org)
+If spots become available they will be distributed to those on the waitlist.

 HOMEWORK ASSIGNMENTS: There will be weekly reading assignments and weekly problem sets.

 - Midterm – 10%

 - Final exam – 30%